 - Its view of beings.

-- The Jains too believe the world has always been the way it is now.
-Some beings manage to escape the cycle of birth and rebirth via penance.
-They do not believe in a God who creates this arrangement.
+- The Jains believe the world is made up of Pudgalas (one of the material causes of world in Jainism).
+Individuals escape the cycle of birth and rebirth via penance and practice.
+They do not believe in a god who creates this arrangement.

 - Abrahamic faiths like Christianity and Islam accept that God created the world.
 God is an extra-cosmic entity.
 On the last Day of Judgment, beings go to hell and heaven.

-Now let us see what the Vedas have to say on the ultimate, beings and the world.
+Now let us see what the Vedas have to say about the ultimate, ordinary beings and the world.
 A set of questions and their answers in the Kenopanishad’s inception mantras will shed some light on the supreme of the Vedas.

 केनेषितं पतति प्रेषितं मनः केन प्राणः प्रथमः प्रैति युक्तः ।